jotafeldmann/azathoth/README.md

 Is a pun with `love to craft` code and my favorite author [H.P.
 Lovecraft](https://en.wikipedia.org/wiki/H._P._Lovecraft).

+## Goals

+### As application

-The first goal: create an API to enable system users to upload and retrieve images securely provided that they are authenticated.
+Create an API to enable system users to upload and retrieve images securely provided that they are authenticated.

+### As project and research

+- **Independent of Frameworks**: The architecture does not depend on the existence of some library of feature laden software.
+This allows you to use such frameworks as tools, rather than having to cram your system into their limited constraints.
+- **Testable**: The business rules can be tested without the UI, Database, Web Server, or any other external element.
+Independent of UI.
+The UI can change easily, without changing the rest of the system.
+A Web UI could be replaced with a console UI, for example, without changing the business rules.
+- **Independent of Database**: You can swap out Oracle or SQL Server, for Mongo, BigTable, CouchDB, or something else.
+Your business rules are not bound to the database.
+- **Independent of any external agency**: business rules simply don’t know anything at all about the outside world.

 ## Disclaimer